 • 2003 Upper Deck Exquisite #78 Auto/Jersey Lebron James

-Similar to rookie cards, typically the older the set; the more value it will hold.
-Many of the early basketball sets were relatively limited with the amount of cards included within the set and were not issued annually like the other sports.
-In fact, from 1940 to 1968, only three mainstream basketball sets were issued to the public.
-These early issues contain many players that have names that are synonymous with basketball.
+Did you know that from 1940 to 1968, only three mainstream basketball card sets were issued to the public?
+These early issues contain players whose names are synonymous with basketball.
 Bill Cousy, Hot Rod Hundley, George Mikan, Oscar Robertson, Wilt Chamberlain, Bill Russell, Jerry West and Elgin Baylor are just a few of the names that graced these early cardboard gems.

 In a day when the shorts were short and set-shot reigned, these giants of the hardwood played for the love of the game.
 These are a few of the sets that are high on our WANTED LIST: